ckuijjer/taiwaneserecipes.com/src/markdown-pages/chinese-cabbage-stew/index.md

 ## Steps

-1. Soak the shitake and ear mushroom in water for 15 mins.
+1. Soak the shitake and ear mushroom in warm water for 15 mins.
 1. Wash and cut the chinese cabbage in to 3cm parts.
 1. Slice the carrots into 2-3mm thick and 3cm parts.
 1. Slice the garlic and shitake into thin slices.